What Force Can Resistance Band Generate?John Miller2021-08-11T21:32:16+10:00

 The resistance band output depends on how much the band or tubing stretched, or "per cent elongation".

-The "per cent elongation" that the elastic stretches relate to the increase in length from it's resting length.
+The "per cent elongation" that the elastic stretches relate to increases length from its resting length.

 What's the Effect of Multiple Resistance Bands?